 Head to Tsim Shai Tsui exit E to visit the Promenade.
 Here you will find the Clock Tower, Cultural Centre, Space Museum and Avenue of Stars along with some great restaurants and bars.

 TEMPLE STREET NIGHT MARKET

 Running from 6pm – 11pm, you can get to the market from MTR Yau Ma Tei Station – exit C or MTR Jordan Station – exit A. Numerous sellers offer everything from souvenirs to watches, antiques to tea ware; head to the market to try some Hong Kong street food and enjoy the hustle and bustle of a night market.

-Open from 10am – 5pm and no entrance free, take exit B at Sha Tin Station, pass the traditional houses and take a left onto Pai Tau Street then a right onto Sheung Wo Che Street.
-This is a unique temple with over 10,000 Buddhas within its complex – hence the name.
+Open from 10 am – 5 pm and with no entrance fee, take exit B at Sha Tin Station, pass the traditional houses, and take a left onto Pai Tau Street then a right onto Sheung Wo Che Street.
+The 10 Thousand Buddhas Monastery is a unique temple with over 10,000 Buddhas within its complex – hence the name.

-Open 8am to 6pm with free admission, catch the 26 bus to get to the Man Mo Temple.
-This is one of Hong Kong’s oldest temple and much quieter and smaller than other Hong Kong temples; making it my favourite authentic temple in Hong Kong.
+Open 8 am to 6 pm with free admission, catch the 26 bus to get to the Man Mo Temple.
+This is one of Hong Kong’s oldest temples and much quieter and smaller than other Hong Kong temples; making it my favourite authentic temple in Hong Kong.

 How to plan a trip to Hong Kong